-Uniformed patrol and traffic officers shall request clearance from the Communications Center prior to taking a meal period.
+Uniformed patrol and traffic officers shall request clearance from Dispatch prior to taking a meal period.
 Uniformed officers shall take their breaks within the limits established in 89560 of the Educational Code unless on assignment outside of the stated area.